New bounds for the Moser-Tardos distribution: Introduction

 As a consequence of this, we show an extremal bound for boolean logic: for any CNF formula $\Phi$, in which every clause has size at least $k$ and every variable appears in at most $L \leq \frac{2^k}{e k}$ clauses, the minimum implicate size of $\Phi$ is $k - \lfloor \log_2 (e L) \rfloor$.
 This bound is asymptotically tight (up to an constant additive term).
 We are not aware that this property has been studied before.

-In Section~\ref{find-trans-sec}, we analyze independent transversals.
-Given a graph $G$ and a subset of vertices $L \subseteq V$, we show that as long as $L$ is small enough then there is an independent transversal avoiding $L$.
+In Section~\ref{find-trans-sec}, we analyze independent transversals, an important construction in graph theory.
+Given a graph $G$ and a subset of vertices $L \subseteq V$, we show that as long as $L$ is small enough then the MT algorithm has a good probability of producing an independent transversal disjoint to $L$.
 This gives a constructive version of a result of Rabern \cite{rabern}.
 This also significantly generalizes results of Harris \& Srinivasan \cite{partial-resampling}, which showed this only for $L$ a singleton set.

-In Section~\ref{fperm-lll-sec}, we give tighter probabilistic bounds on the permutation LLL.
-In \cite{prev-lll}, Harris \& Srinivasan developed a variant of the MT algorithm (referred to as the \emph{Swapping Algorithm}) and showed bounds on the corresponding MT-distribution matching the LLL-distribution.
-We describe a new method of analyzing the Swapping Algorithm, which is based on finding a more succinct or ``compressed'' history for why any given event $E$ became true.
+In Section~\ref{fperm-lll-sec}, we show tighter bounds for the MT distribution corresponding to the permutation LLL.
+In \cite{prev-lll}, Harris \& Srinivasan developed a variant of the MT algorithm, and showed bounds on the corresponding MT-distribution it produced.
+We describe a new method of analyzing their algorithm in terms of a more succinct or ``compressed'' history for why any given event $E$ became true.
 This analysis is inspired by Harris \cite{harris-llll}, which constructed similar (but simpler) compressed trees for the variable-assignment LLLL.
-This leads to a new bound on the MT-distribution, which exploits the additional structure on the space of permutations.
-(We cannot give here any simple summary of this result for the symmetric LLL, as it requires more information than is available in the symmetric LLL setting.)
+This leads to better bounds on the distribution of the configuration at the algorithm termination.

-In Section~\ref{latin-sec} we apply this analysis to obtain a number of new results for Latin transversals.
-One notable application is weighted Latin transversals: Suppose we are given an $n \times n$ matrix $A$, in which all the entries are assigned a color and each color appears at most $\Delta$ times in the matrix.
-We are also given a weighting function $w: [n] \times [n] \rightarrow \mathbf R_{\geq 0}$, and we wish to find a Latin transversal of low weight.
-The original application of the LLLL \cite{erdos-spencer} was to construct a Latin transversal of $A$ when $\Delta \leq \frac{n}{16}$, subsequently improved by \cite{bissacot} to the condition $\Delta \leq \frac{27 n}{256}$.
-We show that, under the latter condition, one can construct a \emph{weighted} Latin transversal of weight at most $\frac{5}{3} w(A)/n$; the LLL-distribution would only show the existence of Latin transversal of weight $\frac{16}{9} w(A)/n$.
+In Section~\ref{latin-sec} we apply our permutation LLL bounds to constructions involving Latin transversals.
+Consider an $n \times n$ matrix $A$, in which all the entries are assigned a color and each color appears at most $\Delta$ times in the matrix.
+In this setting, we obtained two improved bounds.
+First, suppose that $\Delta \leq \frac{27 n}{256}$, and we are given a weighting function $w: [n] \times [n] \rightarrow \mathbb R_{\geq 0}$.
+(We use here the standard notation $[n] = \{1, \dots, n \}$.)
+In this case, we can find a Latin transversal with weight at most $\tfrac{5}{3} \sum w(x,y)/n$.
+By contrast, the LLL-distribution would only show the existence of Latin transversal of weight $\tfrac{16}{9} \sum w(x,y)/n$.
+Our second result is that when $\Delta > \frac{27 n}{256}$, then we construct partial Latin transversals which are larger than previous constructions in Harris \& Srinivasan \cite{mt-dist}.